corsa-oxlint

 Published

-Type-aware Oxlint helpers powered by corsa and typescript-go
+Type-aware Oxlint helpers powered by Corsa

 Readme

-corsa-oxlint is a self-hosted type-aware framework for building Oxlint JS
+corsa oxlint is a self-hosted type-aware framework for building Oxlint JS

 [!WARNING] This package is still an early WIP.
-The core direction is stable, but the API surface will keep moving while
+The core direction is stable, but the API surface will keep moving while Corsa upstream, Oxlint's JS plugin APIs, and the surrounding benchmarks are still evolving.

 What It Does